 Inserting New Points

 Whilst here we will also add the top and bottoms of the banking.
 As a check, go into the query string option and see if the string levels are smooth, as expected.
 Here we can see a spike.
 This is because there is a tree overhanging the bank, which can clearly be seen from the contours of the LiDAR file.
 Two option is available to us here.
-Firstly to remove the offending point or secondly to smooth the string using points either side of the spike.
+Firstly to remove the offending point or secondly to smooth the string using points on either side of the spike.

 Querying Batter String with a Spike